 Collections and materials selected for inclusion will meet the academic, research and documentary needs of OHSU.
 All materials will also follow best practices for making digital content accessible.
 The value and interest of the materials to OHSU and the wider community are the primary criteria for inclusion.
 Selection of content for inclusion is also contingent upon resources available to undertake projects.
 Other considerations include the condition of material, the need for digital reformatting to enable access, and whether a duplicate digital copy exists.

 Historical materials are collected according to the HC&A Collection Development Policy and abide by the terms of the HC&A Donation Policy.

 Submissions to Digital Collections must be authored, produced or sponsored by OHSU faculty, staff, alumni, students or volunteers, or by members of OHSU-affiliated organizations.
 Works created by users unaffiliated with OHSU may be deposited into Digital Collections if the work is related to an OHSU-sponsored publication, grant-funded project or event, or adheres to the HC&A Collection Development Policy.

-By depositing materials to OHSU Digital Collections, creators ensure that:
+By depositing materials to OHSU Digital Collections, authors ensure that:

-The OHSU Library ensures non-exclusive distribution of a creator’s work, which means that creators can publish their work in other places even when the work is already on the OHSU Digital Collections platform.
+The OHSU Library ensures non-exclusive distribution of an author’s work, which means that authors can publish their work in other places even when the work is already on the OHSU Digital Collections platform.